bewt85/mayfly/README.md

 ## TODO

 - Given an environement configuration file:
-  - Turn an environment file into etcd key / values [DONE]
-  - Spot changes in a directory and turn config files into etcd key / values
   - Given environment etcd config, update the haproxy config
 - Given some etcd config
   - Check that the backends are inplace for the frontends